mixxxdj/manual/source/chapters/advanced_topics.rst

-Alternatively, try `Blackhole <https://github.com/ExistentialAudio/BlackHole>`_, a modern virtual audio driver that allows applications to pass audio to other applications with zero additional latency, and `Hosting AU <http://ju-x.com/hostingau.html>`_, a free micro-sized :term:`DAW` that hosts Audio Unit instruments and effect plugins.
+Alternatively, try `Blackhole <https://github.com/ExistentialAudio/BlackHole>`_, a modern virtual audio driver that allows applications to pass audio to other applications with zero additional :term:`latency`, and `Hosting AU <http://ju-x.com/hostingau.html>`_, a free micro-sized :term:`DAW` that hosts Audio Unit instruments and effect plugins.